Important Announcements

 Tax Implications if Your Loans are Discharged

-As a result of a change in tax law, the Internal Revenue Service (IRS) has determined that loan balances that are discharged due to Death are not considered income for federal tax purposes if the discharge occurs during the period from January 1, 2018, through December 31, 2025.
+As a result of a change in tax law, the Internal Revenue Service (IRS) has determined that loan balances that are discharged due to Death are not considered income for federal tax purposes if the discharge occurs on or after January 1, 2018.
 If you receive a Form 1099-C, you should keep the form with the borrower’s records, but you do not need to include it when filing the borrower’s federal tax return.
 For additional information, visit irs.gov this link will open in a new window .

 The discharged loan amount may be considered income for state tax purposes.
 You may want to consult with the state tax office or a tax professional before you file the borrower’s state tax return.